AzureAD/microsoft-authentication-library-for-python/docs/index.rst

 ..
     Comment: Perhaps because of the theme, only the first level sections will show in TOC, regardless of maxdepth setting.
+    UPDATE: And now (early 2024) suddenly a function-level, long TOC is generated, even though maxdepth is set to 2.

 You can find high level conceptual documentations in the project `README <https://github.com/AzureAD/microsoft-authentication-library-for-python>`_.